 Atlanta, Georgia 30334

-Corporations are required to publish a notice of intent to incorporate in the newspaper, which is the official legal organ (newspaper or journal that publishes public notice advertisements) in the county where the corporation is to be located, or in a newspaper that has general circulation in the county where at least 60 percent of its subscriptions are paid.
+Corporations are required to publish a notice of intent to incorporate in the newspaper, which is the official legal organ (newspaper or journal that publishes public notice advertisements) in the county where the corporation is to be located or in a newspaper that has general circulation in the county where at least 60 percent of its subscriptions are paid.
 The publication is published once a week for two consecutive weeks.

 The notice of intent to incorporate must be sent to the newspaper by the next business day after filing articles of incorporation with the Secretary of State.
-The filing fee for the notice is $40.

 Step 5: Create Corporate Bylaws

-Bylaws are the general guiding principles and procedures of the operations of the business.
-For example, the bylaws may include the name of the officers of the Corporation, responsibilities of the board members, terms of office, procedures for removing or adding a new director or shareholder, policies for authorizing new shares, when shareholder, and director meetings will be held, and more.
+Bylaws are the general guiding principles and procedures for the business’s operations.
+For example, the bylaws may include the name of the corporation’s officers, the responsibilities of the board members, terms of office, procedures for removing or adding a new director or shareholder, policies for authorizing new shares, when shareholder and director meetings will be held, and more.

 Step 6: Hold the Initial Board of Directors Meeting

-During the first board meeting, the board of directors will, at a minimum, elect the officers of the Corporation (the President, Vice President, Treasurer, and Secretary).
+During the first board meeting, the board of directors will, at minimum, elect the corporation’s officers (the President, Vice President, Treasurer, and Secretary).
 They will also typically review and approve corporate bylaws, choose a bank, issue shares of stock, and decide whether the Corporation will be taxed as a C corporation or S corporation.

-It’s critical to remember that taking meeting minutes at all meetings is necessary to protect the shareholders from lawsuits and court actions.
-The minutes provide a record of all decisions and actions taken during the meeting.
-Minutes aren’t filed with the state, however, they need to be stored with other Corporate documents.
+Minutes should be taken at all meetings to protect shareholders from lawsuits and court actions.
+The minutes provide a written record of all decisions and actions taken during the meeting.
+Minutes aren’t filed with the state but should be stored along with other corporate documents.

 Step 7: Issue Shares of Stock

-In exchange for money or services, the Corporation can exchange shares of stock.
-The number of shares of stock issued cannot be more than the number of authorized shares listed in the Articles of Incorporation.
+The corporation can exchange shares of stock in exchange for money or services.
+The number of stock-issued shares cannot be more than the number of authorized shares listed in the Articles of Incorporation.

 Step 8: Obtain an EIN

 The EIN or Employer Identification Number (also called a Federal Employer Identification Number, FEIN, or Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
-Similar to a social security number for an individual, the EIN identifies the Corporation for tax purposes.
+Like an individual’s social security number, the EIN identifies the Corporation for tax purposes.
 The EIN will be needed to hire employees, open a bank account, register for business licenses and permits, file tax returns, and more.

 There is no cost for the EIN when registering through the IRS.
 The number is available immediately when applying through the IRS website; however, you can also register by phone, fax, or mailing IRS Form SS-4.